sedegah/Arduino-Kernel/README.md

 # NanoKernel — Minimalist RTOS for ATmega328P

-Last updated: 2026-07-13

 A compact, production-oriented, bare-metal operating environment for the Arduino UNO (ATmega328P).
 NanoKernel provides cooperative multitasking, a pointer-based serial shell, command parsing, task diagnostics, and a small system utilities suite — all designed to fit into a 32 KB flash / 2 KB SRAM device.

-This README documents the advanced features added to the kernel: priority scheduling, per-task statistics, system uptime, memory diagnostics, ADC helpers, LED control, and more shell commands.

 ## Quick Start